shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step02.md

     1. A DNS Custom Name (two random characters)
     1. Your SSH key, we created this earlier.
 Remember it should start with `ssh-rsa` and end with your email address
     1. The name of the VM, use `myosslabvm`

 1. After a few minutes you should see some JSON in the shell, these are the details about the VM you just provisioned.

+    > While you are waiting take read through the ARM template to get an idea of what you are building.
+You can see the template [here](https://github.com/shawnweisfeld/FY18P20Labs/blob/master/AzureIaaS/AzureOSS/assets/azuredeploy.json).

 ## Lab Navigation